ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "Stan _Li_—"

-"Or call me Stan, but you mispronounce my name one more time and I'll walk."
+"Or call me Stan, but you mispronounce my name one more time, and I'll walk."
 Which wasn't even a threat.
 He'd been walking all day in the hopes she would stop following him.

-She hesitated, which was absurd.
+She hesitated, which was absurd. _That_ stopped her short?

 Why in all the frozen hells was she following him?

-"Fine, Stan," she capitulated, and that almost made him angry, "but you do realize people who live out here aren't usually fans of the Empire."
+"Fine, Stan," she capitulated, and that almost made him angry too, "but you _do_ realize people who live out here aren't usually fans of the Empire."

 "...so?"

-"So do you see any roads going into town?
+"So do you _see_ any roads going into town?
 Any at all?"

 He blinked, then glanced over at the village. "...no."

 "Right, no. And so do you think anyone down there pays taxes?"

-"...ta—what?"
+"...ta—_what?_"

 "Taxes, Stan.
 Taxes.
 Do you think they pay taxes?"

 "How in the hells should I know?"

 She huffed in exasperation.
-"They don't, Stan, and they don't want to.
-People like this want nothing to do with the Empire.
+"They don't, Stan, and they don't _want_ to.
+People like this _want_ nothing to do with the Empire.
 They're the last people who will tattle on us."

-"It's still too—"
+"Tattle?
+Ugh, no. It's still too—"

 "_Here's_ what's going to happen.
 I'm going to go down there—no, don't argue.
 I'm going, cause those people definitely have supplies.
 You will stay here and wait.
 When I come back _with supplies_, then we can trounce all through the forest toward wherever-the-hells you intend to take us."

 "N—"

 "Don't say it.
-I'm tired of that word.
+I'm _really_ getting tired of that word.
 I'm going; you're waiting."

 "N—"

-"_And_ if you decide, for some unfathomable reason, to leave, I will go find your Inquisitor friends so you can reacquaint yourself with them."
+"_And_ if you decide, for some unfathomable reason, to leave, I will go find your Inquisitor friends, purely so you can reacquaint yourself with them."

 "You wouldn't."
 But he didn't sound very confident.

+She was bluffing.
+He _knew_ she was bluffing.
+She had to be.
+It would be almost as bad for her as it was for him.

 She smiled a smugness he desperately wanted to wipe off her face, if only he could figure out how.

-"Fine, go," he said finally.
+"Gah!
+Fine, go," he said finally.
 "Go and ruin our chances of getting away."

-"You are a fool, Stanley Chao," she said, nodding, "but I still need your cloak."
+"_You_ are a fool, Stanley Chao," she said, nodding in satisfaction, "but I still need your cloak."

 "My _what?_"